axb2035/gym-chase/README.md

 you want a different setup pass a value, such as the episode number to generate a different starting position:
 ```
-env.reset(random_seed=101)
+env.reset(seed=101)
 ```
-It may be possible to get a never ending sequence of moves between the agent and one remaining robot.
+It may be possible to get a never ending sequence of moves between the agent and one remaining robot (though I haven't proven it yet).
 Recommend putting a step ceiling on any agent to ensure episode will end.

 ## Performance tables
 The following are agents that you can benchmark against.
 The validation set for